joaofmsilvaa/BodyBoost-Android-App/README.md

 - [X] Code the structure of the feed menu
   - [X] Make the "news consulting" option functional

+- [X] Code the websites home page
+  - [X] Style it with TailwindCSS

 - [X] Connect the website to the MailChimp API
   - [X] Style the section in the website

+- [X] Code the websites meals page
+  - [X] Style it with TailwindCSS

+- [X] Code the websites news page
+  - [X] Style it with TailwindCSS

+- [X] Code the admin dashboard
+  - [X] Style it with TailwindCSS
+  - [X] Implement the middleware for security

+- [X] Code the Laravel API and its endpoints
  - [X] Connect the app to the Laravel API

 ### API Documentation